skuid/skuid-labs/reports/usage-analytics/index.md

 2. **CreatedById**: A **lookup relationship** field that will reference the User object, tying the Skuid Usage record to the user that performed the tracked action.
 3. **Created Date**: A **date/time** field that will capture a timestamp of when the Skuid Usage record was created.

-With those fields set, [create the following field](https://help.salesforce.com/articleView?id=adding_fields.htm&type=5) to track additional information:
+With those fields set, [create the following fields](https://help.salesforce.com/articleView?id=adding_fields.htm&type=5) to track additional information:

-1. **Tracked Action Category: **A **text **field to capture the _categories_ of actions you'll be tracking.
+1. **Tracked Action Category**: A **text** field to capture the _categories_ of actions you'll be tracking.
 You can alternatively make this a **picklist** field if you wish to only use a specific set of values.
 Some example values for this field include:
     - Page View
     - Button Action
     - Filter Activated
-2. **Tracked Action Name: **A **text **field to capture the value of the particular action being tracked.
+2. **Tracked Action Name**: A **text** field to capture the value of the particular action being tracked.
 This field will track more specific information like _Which button was the user clicking?_ or _Which type of filter were they activating?_

 ### Step 3: Create a 'Skuid_Usage' model on your page or master page

-Navigate to your existing page that you wish to add analytics to, or [create a new master page](https://docs.skuid.com/latest/en/skuid/pages/master-child-pages.html#create-a-master-page) to be reused across multiple child pages.
+Navigate to the page that you wish to add analytics to, or [create a new master page](https://docs.skuid.com/latest/en/skuid/pages/master-child-pages.html#create-a-master-page) to be reused across multiple child pages.

 - **Note**: It's recommended to create the 'Skuid_Usage' model on a master page, because it will always be available on any connected child pages, and you won't have to create the same model on every page in which you are tracking actions.